 Туре Source Purpose Amount General Fund City of Homer Finance Department Program operations and specific projects.
 Variable Enterprise Funds City of Homer City Department of Port and Harbor An enterprise fund is a self-supporting government fund that sells goods and services to the public for a fee.
 An enterprise fund uses the same accounting framework followed by entities in the private sector.
 Homer uses an enterprise fund for the port and harbor facilities.
 Variable General Obligation Bonds City of Homer Police Department General obligation bonds are appropriately used for the construction and/or acquisition of improvements to real property broadly available to residents and visitors.
 Such facilities include-but are not limited to-libraries, hospitals, parks, public safety facilities, and cultural and educational facilities.
 The city uses a general obligation bond for the police station.
 Variable Renewable Energy Fund Alaska Energy Authority Provides funding for the development of qualifying and competitively selected renewable energy projects in Alaska.
 The program is designed to produce cost-effective renewable energy for both heat and power For Fiscal Year 2019, \$11 million has been allocated by the governor to fund the Renewable Energy Fund.
 This program runs through 2023.
-Project-specific HMA: Hazard Mitigation Grant Program (HMGP)FEMASupports pre- and post-disaster mitigation plans and projects.
-Available to commun Alaska after a presidentially declared disaster has occurred in Alaska.
-Supports pre- and post-disaster mitigation plans and projects.
+Project-specific HMA: Hazard Mitigation Grant Program (HMGP) FEMA Supports pre- and post-disaster mitigation plans and projects.
 Available to communities in Alaska after a presidentially declared disaster has occurred in Alaska.
-Project-specific HMA: Building Resilient Infrastructure and Communities (BRIC) ilient astructure andFEMAFocuses on reducing the nation's risk by funding public infrastructure projects that increase a community's resilience before a disaster affects an area.
+Project-specific HMA: Building Resilient Infrastructure and Communities (BRIC) FEMA Focuses on reducing the nation's risk by funding public infrastructure projects that increase a community's resilience before a disaster affects an area.
 Project-specific